ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 - ``tokens``: A list of tokens that have been signed via the Privacy Pass protocol.

-1. When a Client wants to request tokens from a server, it should first fetch a key commitment from the issuer via the process described in
+1. When a client wants to request tokens from a server, it should first fetch a key commitment from the server via the process described in
    {{key-commitment}} and keep the result as ``commitment``.

-2. The Client should then call the ``Generate`` function requesting ``count`` tokens storing the resulting ``input`` data.
+2. The client should then call the ``Generate`` function requesting ``count`` tokens storing the resulting ``input`` data.

-3. The Client then makes a POST request to
+3. The client then makes a POST request to
    <``server_origin``>/.well-known/privacy-pass with a message of type
    ``request-issuance`` and a body of: